 What I do

 I’m a doctoral candidate in UC Berkeley’s department of Environmental Science, Policy & Management, and a fellow in the NSF Systems Approach to Green Energy program.
-I participate in developing the Chemical Hazard Data Commons, an exciting collaborative project that I’ve been involved with from the start.
+I participate in developing the Chemical Hazard Data Commons, a collaborative project that I’ve been involved with from the start.
 I have co-taught courses at the Berkeley Center for Green Chemistry [1, 2, 3] and have taught Python programming workshops at D-Lab.

 I’m committed to using science & technology among diverse approaches to build a sustainable and just society.